Skip to content

 The next step is to select an InTime recipe.
 A recipe represents a compilation and learning flow.

-What is the "Hot Start" recipe?
+What is the "Auto Pilot" recipe?

-• Run Target: Local
+• Run Target: Local (Runs all compilations on the same machine.)

 HotStart